bzon/gitTutorial/README.md

 __Opensource Alternatives?__

 [Gerrit](https://www.gerritcodereview.com) -
-The best Git code review tool ever made.
-Extending it with more features requires you to compile the plugins and install it by following some documentations.
-The user is not so intuitive and it takes a while to get a hang of it.
+The best Git code review tool ever made IMO and the branching model of making use of a virtual branch is awesome.
+However, extending it with more features requires you to compile the plugins and install it by following some documentations.
+The user interface is not so intuitive and it takes a while to get a hang of it.

 Another famous opensource Git server is [Gogs](https://gogs.io).
 It is still in its pre-release 1 phase and it doesn't support Code Reviews yet.